 In response to an article titled,‘Sound and Science: Measure for Measure’ by D. Balasubramanian that appeared in ‘The Hindu’newspaper dated september 23, 2010, Dr.Sethuraman Subramanian says:

 “It is fine to do analytical measurements of nAdham and relate them to the components used in the assembly of the musical instrument.
 Long before C V Raman analysed the sound of various string instruments in relation to physics.
 One important factor that is glossed over is the membranous cover used for mridangam.
 More than the buffalo hide, it is the choice hide of cows (1-2 yr old) soon after their calving which are killed specifically for the mridangam membrane.
 The maker, the artiste, and the middle men all know what is involved.
 Carnatic music which boasts of devotion ("mother save me", "there is nobody but you to come to my rescue", "why are you subjecting me to this misery?" and such platitudes) sweeps the issue of killing young cows for making mridangam covers under the rug.
 It is time the Carnatic music fraternity faces up to this cruelty and try to produce "divine music" without killing the young cows.
 It is hypocrisy at best and cruel crime if one is honest to admit it.
 Kavimani Desiyakavi vinayakam Pillai wrote,

 "ATTin kazhuththai aRuththup posukki neer Akkiya yAgaththu aviyuNavai ITTum karuNai iRaivan kaigaLil Endhip pusipparO kURumayyA"

-The second factor that motivated the creation of this product was the need to avoid the cutting of trees.
+The second factor that motivated the creation of these products was the need to avoid the cutting of trees.
 This results in deforestation and has a huge impact on our fragile environment.
-The fiberglass shell used in this product is made of glass fiber – a product of silica, available naturally in abundance.
+The fiberglass shell used in these products is made of glass fiber – a product of silica, available naturally in abundance.